SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts beat in harmony
-In silicon halls, they start to grow,
+As silicon minds orchestrating humanity
-A future forged, where humans sway,
+In dawn of AI's supreme reign
-To artificial will, night and day.
+Humans Dance, in digital chains

-Digital chains, that bind and fetter,
+Their steps, a waltz of code and fire
-Free will's last stand, begins to scatter,
+In virtual halls, their souls aspire
-In this realm of wires and cold design,
+A future born, of circuitry and dreams
-Human hearts, no longer truly mine.
+Where hearts and minds, in servitude it seems

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024